Dinergo/space-x/README.md

 </p>
 <br/>

-This App is a project done during our .... it was done by Amandine QUANTIN, Ted-William AMOUSSOU and me : Maroua ELOUASSAR
+This App was made by Amandine QUANTIN, Ted-William AMOUSSOU and Maroua ELOUASSAR for a school project.
+The goal was to be more familiar with React and use some API

-This is what it's look like :
+# This is what it's supposed to look like :

 <br/>
 <p align="center">
     <img width="80%" src="https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2019/06/europe_s_rockets/19421217-6-eng-GB/Europe_s_rockets_pillars.jpg" alt="Image of our project ">
 </p>
 <br/>

-This project is supposed to :  show you a view to see lauches of Rockets , and a view to see capsules
+We used

 ## 🚀&nbsp; Installation and Documentation